helenep21/ArcheologyBot/README.md

 ## Usage

-The bot needs a webhook to work, so we used ngrok to test it.
+The bot needs a webhook to work, so we deployed it with Heroku.
+However, Facebook does not allow any user to send messages to an app in development, so you must be added in the roles of the facebook page

 Here is the format of questions/answers :
 User> Hello